sier2/sier2-tutorial/docs/source/tutorials/tutorial_3.rst

 The ``__panel__()`` method creates a text area and a checkbox.

+We've made another change to the ``UserInput`` block.
+Because this block will be waiting for user input, it inherits from the :class:`sier2.InputBlock`.
+This won't have any effect in this tutorial, but it will in the next one.

 We can test this panel by displaying it.
 In the directory above the ``tutorials`` directory, run python to get a REPL prompt and enter these commands.